 - Not clicking on?

 Then refine as you go.

 It takes time to do this, so give yourself the time and space to do that.

 Refine that messaging.
 Refine the sales page.

-For my products, for example, my books, I actually have posts about my books that are automatically scheduled on to my page consistently by my team.
+For my books, for example, I actually have posts about my books that are automatically scheduled on my page consistently by my team.

 They do that all for me.

 I have posts that are going to my group consistently about my books.
 My team do that for me as well.

 Every now and then, in my newsletter, there’ll be a banner promoting my books as well.